esi-neuroscience/esi-ntials/README.md

 ## Description

-This repository is a collection of code snippets, common configuration stubs and templates that have been collected over the years by the ESI Software Support Group.
+This repository is a collection of code snippets, common configuration stubs and templates that have been collected over the years by the ESI IT Software Support Group.
 The objective of this project is to save time and/or reduce mental load trying to answer the ever-recurring question: